-The Audit and Finance Committee of the Company's Board has selected EisnerAmper LLP ("EisnerAmper") to serve as the Company's independent registered public accounting firm for the year ending December 31, 2014.
-EisnerAmper has acted as ANIP's independent registered public accounting firm since January 2013 and as the Company's independent registered public accounting firm since January 2013, and as the Company's independent registered public accounting firm since January 2013, after completion of the Merger, the Audit and Finance Committee of the Company's Board dismissed Deloitte as the Company's independent registered public accounting firm and appointed EisnerAmper as the Company's independent registered public accounting firm for the year ending December 31, 2013, both with immediate effect.
+The Audit and Finance Committee of the Company's Board has selected EisnerAmper LLP ("EisnerAmper") to serve as the Company's independent registered public accounting firm for the year ending December 31, 2017.
+EisnerAmper has acted as the Company's independent registered public accounting firm since June 2013.